hakonschia/reddit-android-client/README.md

 ## Installation

-The downloadable [APK](apk/app-debug.apk) contains the application at commit `7f6436575137a358f5c785b7f9973adf24f8ca74`.
+The downloadable [APK](apk/app-release.apk) contains the application at commit `86c064be4b8bee94924df25231a97668de7094d9`.
 To install the app via the APK download the APK and open it on your phone and follow the steps shown.

-To retrieve the latest version clone the repository and install manually via Android Studio.
+To retrieve the latest version clone the repository and install manually via Android Studio (this will be a debug version).

 ## Thank you to these libraries